 The Rackham Certificate in Engineering Education Research provides a way for engineering doctoral students with a formal program to learn and practice the skills needed to be proficient in the field.
 It requires 9 credit hours of coursework (with a B average) and a related engineering education research project.
+Engineering graduate students who have completed at least one term in a Rackham program and are in good academic standing are invited to apply at any time.
+Students should apply prior to completing the requirements to ensure the plan of study is approved.
 Effective Fall 2019, the requirements are as listed here:

 - EER 601 Foundations of EER (3 credits)